dcrapis/oceandao-wiki/Project-Criteria.md

 ## Details of Criteria

+In OceanDAO, governance is about directing the flow of resources towards the teams and projects that offer the best chance for growth.
+OCEAN holders are incentivized to do work to learn more about each team and project proposal, and then use OceanDAO to vote for the most promising teams/projects.

 When proposing a project, these are the three criteria to keep in consideration: (1) ROI towards **growth** (2) aligned with Ocean **mission**.
 Projects that fail (2) will not be considered for voting.
 Once voting opens, only criterion (1) remains.
 Additionally, your proposal must (3) meet a minimum proposal requirement.
 Let’s elaborate!

 **Criterion (1).
 On average, value added to the Ocean ecosystem must exceed the grant value spent.**